annvirkk/explore_environmental_coverage/README.md

 # Explore the environmental coverage and representativeness of sites across climatic gradients

-This script uses climatic data from WorldClim and a data frame of permafrost CO2 flux sites with geolocation information.
-It explores how well these sites cover the climatic gradients within the study domain using maps, scatterplots, bar graphs, histograms and a simple machine learning example.
+This script uses climatic data from WorldClim (https://www.worldclim.org/) and a data frame of permafrost CO2 flux sites with geolocation information (https://doi.org/10.3334/ORNLDAAC/1692).
+It explores how well these sites cover the climatic gradients within the permafrost study domain using maps, scatterplots, bar graphs, histograms and a simple machine learning example.